gldias/extensions/SoundPressureLevel/SoundPressureLevel.md

 ## Example App

-You can use this [example App Inventor application](https://gldias.github.io/extensions/SoundPressureLevel/SPL.aia) to see the sound pressure level extension in action.
+You can use a [minimal App Inventor application](https://gldias.github.io/extensions/SoundPressureLevel/SPL_minimal.aia) or a more in-depth [example App Inventor application](https://gldias.github.io/extensions/SoundPressureLevel/SPL.aia) to see the sound pressure level extension in action.

 ## Developer Documentation